core-interaction/core-interaction.github.io/syllabus.md

 ### {{ 'Code plagiarism' | kerning }}

 Students may find code similar to our exercises or projects elsewhere online.
 But the copying or adapting of any code beyond our provided course material (lectures, exercises, demos) without attribution is not allowed under any circumstances.
 If adapting, with attribution, students must explain the usage and demonstrate an understanding of how it works.
-We have zero tolerance for any sort of plagiarism— \
-which ranges from “verbatim copying” (cutting-and-pasting code) to “thorough paraphrasing” (changing names or rearranging code).
+We have zero tolerance for any sort of plagiarism—which ranges from “verbatim copying” (cutting-and-pasting code) to “thorough paraphrasing” (changing names or rearranging code).
 Students should also review the _Academic Honesty and Integrity_ policies, below.

 ### {{ 'Recording sessions' | kerning }}

 We will take screen recordings of our sessions for students to reference later.
 As these will include the students and their work, the recordings will be stored on our [Google Drive](https://drive.google.com/drive/folders/1Nyv0f8u8Nsc8OkEGwmZu-S9pI11D5Iil?usp=sharing) and made available only to New School email users.